Updated June 15, 2021

 Do you have any case studies?

-One of the people commenting below, has produced a case study for me.
+One of the people who posted in the comments section below this article (Graham), has produced a case study for me.
 It can be accessed here.

 Pained by financial indecision?
 Want to invest with Adam?